dsiu1/EECS592-sudoku/README.md

 # EECS592-sudoku
-Project to solve Sudoku using AC3 algorithm
+Project to solve Sudoku using the Arc Consistency 3 (AC-3) algorithm

 ## Build requirements
 This project was developed and tested on Python 2.7.
 The only external package needed is ```numpy```